janephp/janephp/documentation/index.rst

 Jane is a set of libraries to generate Models & API Clients based on JsonSchema / OpenAPI specs by following high quality PHP code guidelines and respecting common & advanced PSR.

-Jane also includes the AutoMapper, an advanced serializer that generates classes that can serialize or deserialize to improve performance.
-You can read more about it on the :doc:`/components/AutoMapper` page.

 If you don't know what JSON Schema or OpenAPI are, you should consider reading :doc:`/documentation/choose` to help you sort what you need and how to use them.